Edgar Brandt: 1925 Exposition

 As the first World War ended, France, being at the center of conflict in the Western Front, suffered in many ways.
-Therefore, France tries to find a way “to look not to their recent troubled past, but to a brighter and more optimistic future” (Fiederer, 1).
+Therefore, France tries to find a way “to look not to their recent troubled past, but to a brighter and more optimistic future”.
 Consequently, France decides to host the 1925 Exposition Internationale des Arts Decoratifs et Industriels Modernes.
 Through the use of the fair, “the French government hoped that the fair would enhance public morale.
-Paris had previously been the design capital of the world; it was felt that she could prove herself to the world once again” (Kahr, 119).
+Paris had previously been the design capital of the world; it was felt that she could prove herself to the world once again”.
 The fair had strict guidelines that encouraged originality and new ways of thinking; there were to be no reproductions, imitations, or counterfeits of previous design styles.
 In turn, the exhibition gave way to the new international style, Art Deco.
 The fair stretched across 57 acres in the middle of Paris with two thirds of the land reserved for French pavilions.
 Thus, it comes as no surprise that Edgar Brandt not only had his own stand displayed in the exposition but also numerous other works showcased in other spaces.

 Immediately as visitors walked up to the gates of the exposition, they were greeted with the design work of Brandt.
-In partnership with architects Henri Favier and Andre Ventre, Brandt designed and created the La Porte d’Honneur entrance gates.
+In partnership with architects Henri Favier and André Ventre, Brandt designed and created the La Porte d’Honneur entrance gates.
 Sticking to theme by honoring the machine, Brandt portrayed a repeating pattern of fountains of water on the grilles.
 Additionally, the horizontal roadway gate contained a repeating pattern of scrolls that were secured by a pleated fan motif.
 Brandt's commission for the entrance gate serves as a true testament to his reputation.
 Furthermore, Vogue describes the gates by saying, “What nobility there is in the doors which enter upon this exposition!
 One knows that something new surges in front of one.
-The grillings of the Palais de Justice, where lies all the grace of the eighteenth century, make one comprehend the richness of the decorative art of that time; the doors of the entrance of the International Exposition proclaim to Paris the advent of the decorative French art of 1925” (Kahr, 126).
+The grillings of the Palais de Justice, where lies all the grace of the eighteenth century, make one comprehend the richness of the decorative art of that time; the doors of the entrance of the International Exposition proclaim to Paris the advent of the decorative French art of 1925”.